Lyle Ritz

 Lyle Joseph Ritz (January 10, 1930 – March 3, 2017) was an American musician, known for his work on ukulele and bass (both double bass and bass guitar).
 His early career in jazz as a ukulele player made him a key part of the Hawaii music scene in the 1950s.
 By the 1960s, he had begun working as a session musician, more often on double bass or electric bass guitar.
-His prominence in the Los Angeles session scene made him a part of the Wrecking Crew, an informal group of well-used Los Angeles-based musicians.
-Ritz contributed to many American pop hits from the mid 1960s to the early 1980s.
+His prominence in the Los Angeles session scene made him a part of the Wrecking Crew, an informal group of well-used Los Angeles–based musicians.
+Ritz contributed to many American pop hits from the mid-1960s to the early 1980s.
 Starting in the mid-1980s, a rediscovery of his earlier ukulele work led to him becoming a fixture in live festivals, and a revival of his interest in playing the ukulele.
-He was inducted to both the Ukulele Hall of Fame Museum and the Musicians Hall of Fame and Museum in 2007.
+He was inducted into both the Ukulele Hall of Fame Museum and the Musicians Hall of Fame and Museum in 2007.